stoyan-vuchev/squircle-shape/README.md

 implementation("com.github.stoyan-vuchev:squircle-shape:<version>")
 ```

-* Or if you're using a version catalog (e.g. `libs.versions.toml`), declare it there.
+* Or if you're using a version catalog (e.g. `libs.versions.toml`), declare it in the catalog instead.

 ```toml
 [versions]